U.S COMMITTEE FOR REFUGEES AND IMMIGRANTS

 July 31, 2024

-Over the past two years, the Biden administration has made considerable changes to asylum and migrant processing at the southern U.S. border.
-Most recently, on June 4, President Biden issued a Proclamation on “Securing the Border,” which built upon previous regulations to effectively close the U.S.-Mexico border to asylum seekers and other migrants.
+Over the past two years, the current administration has made considerable changes to asylum and migrant processing at the southern U.S. border.
+Most recently, on June 4, the President issued a Proclamation on “Securing the Border,” which built upon previous regulations to effectively close the U.S.-Mexico border to asylum seekers and other migrants.

 Along with the Proclamation, the Administration announced an interim final rule (IFR) to operationalize the executive action, which went into effect immediately.
 As a result of these changes, the asylum system has been stripped of its capacity to offer meaningful protection to those seeking safety.